 Ben Royce 🇺🇦

-in reply to Darth Poligofsky • • •Toni Aittoniemi
+in reply to Poligofsky • • •Toni Aittoniemi

 in reply to Ben Royce 🇺🇦 • • •@benroyce @Offbeatmammal @luca I would add it’s social media that’s optimised for seeking attention, combined with the ad-driven business model that got us into this mess for real.